kennycyb/go-backup/README.md

 The list command shows:
 - All configured backup locations
 - Backups grouped by source within each location
+- By default, only shows backups from the current directory
 - File size and creation time information
 - Up to 5 most recent backups per source (use --detailed to see all)